Waldemar R. Röhrbein: Life

 From 1995 to 1997 he also directed the Museum August Kestner.
 From 1986 to 2001 and again since April 2010, he was Deputy Chairman of the Heimatbund Niedersachsen.
 From 1999 to 2004 he was president of Niedersächsischer Heimatbund.

 Röhrbein was on the advisory board of the Historischer Verein für Niedersachsen.
 He was awarded the Niedersächsischer Verdienstorden, first class, in 2004.

-After he retired, Röhrbein lived in Emden, dying there in 2014 at the age of 79.
+After he retired, Röhrbein lived in Emden until his death in 2014 at the age of 79.

 Publications

 Röhrbein published on the history of Göttingen and Hannover and of Lower Saxony, and also on museums and the local history.
 Especially together with Klaus Mlynek, the long-time director of the Stadtarchiv Hannover, he was both editor and author of: